 What are wrinkles and how do they form?

 Wrinkles are a natural part of the aging process.
 With age, our skin gets thinner, drier and we lose elastin.
-The ability for our skin to protect itself is reduced as we age.
-Eventually, wrinkles, creases and lines form on our skin.
+The ability of our skin to protect itself is reduced as we age.
+Eventually, wrinkles, creases, and lines form on our skin.

 Measuring the Important Things